Reece Connolly chosen as the venue’s first Takeover Young Writer in Residence

 Something is terrorising the Lambton Council Estate, and it’s not the bulldozers and wrecking balls that have started pulling the towers down.

-This thing hunts at night, and its hunger and taste for destruction is growing with each day.
+This thing hunts at night, and its hunger and taste for destruction grows with each day.
 Streetlights are uprooted like toothpicks, the water’s started tasting funny.
 People are going missing.

 Those who’ve seen it and lived describe it as a giant, ferocious worm.

 But the police won’t listen and the news doesn’t care.
-As the beast continues to grow and the estate becomes increasingly cut off from the world, it falls to a small group of unlikely heroes to go into battle and save a community that no one else will.
+As the beast’s reign of terror continues, it falls to a small group of unlikely heroes to go into battle and save a community that no one else will.

-But are a bunch of misfit teens and a mysterious old woman enough to stop a force as powerful as it is ancient?
+But are a bunch of misfit teens and a mysterious loner enough to stop a force as powerful as it is ancient?

 Reece Connolly is a North East-born and bred playwright and theatre-maker, and has been based in East London since studying Drama at Queen Mary University.
 He now splits his time between London and the North East.